• Video

 Roman Pilipey/AFP via Getty Images

-Damage has been reported in every district in Kyiv.
-The worst hit was the Darnytskyi district, where part of a nine-floor apartment building collapsed, leaving people trapped inside, Klitschko.
-Search and rescue teams are still looking for those thought to be under the rubble, including a 15-year-old girl and her family.
+Damage was reported in every district in Kyiv.
+The worst hit was the Darnytskyi district, where part of a nine-floor apartment building collapsed, leaving people trapped inside, Klitschko said.
+Search and rescue teams were looking mid-morning for those thought to be under the rubble, including a 15-year-old girl and her family.

 In Holosiivskyi district, the roof of a multi-story residential building was on fire, Klitschko said.
 In the Shevchenkivskyi district, in the center of the capital, there was a fire on the roof of a hotel.